 - monitor a warming planet, changing weather patterns, and impact of climate change

 - enhance the resiliency and sustainability of industries, communities and economies

 Our group has selected overarching “PLM Green Themes” along with sub-topics which we will use to help us prioritize our coverage of application examples.

 In 2021 we will be researching, collecting, discussing, and sharing examples of the above applications along with thought leadership blogs, white papers, success stories, and other useful resources submitted to us from around the globe.
 Look for these soon on PLM Green Examples and PLM Green Resources.
 Send us your examples with a link to reference and credit to email@example.com.

 Participate in our discussion by joining the newly-formed PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/.
 Register to receive our news by entering your email on the top right of any page on this website.

-We welcome the contribution your ideas, experience, suggested topics, and help by contacting our founders Rich McFall in North America at firstname.lastname@example.org or Jos Voskuil in Europe at email@example.com.
+We very much welcome the contribution of your ideas, experience, topics, and help by contacting our founders Richard McFall in North America at firstname.lastname@example.org or Jos Voskuil in Europe at email@example.com.